-Based on morphological characteristics, respiratory enzyme activity and glucose utilization, identification tests performed on bacteria isolated from earthworm casts using cetrimide medium yielded ten (10) Pseudomonas isolates.
+Based on morphological characteristics, respiratory enzyme activity and glucose utilization, identification tests performed on bacteria isolated from earthworm casts using cetrimide medium yielded ten Pseudomonas isolates.
 Pseudomonas are well-known as normal inhabitants of agricultural soils as well as diverse ecosystems, including earthworm excreta.
 Comparative microbial analyses of different types of earthworm casts collected in Ikenne, Ogun State, Nigeria, indicated the presence of several microorganisms, among which Pseudomonas was prominent (Van-Capelle et al., 2012).
 These bacteria are considered among the most important members of the rhizosphere.
-Several studies have demonstrated the presence and significance of Pseudomonas in the rhizosphere of plants such as banana, soybeanand maize (Lal, 2020; FAO et al., 2020).
-Fluorescent Pseudomonas are rhizobacteria engaged in cooperative interactions with plants.
-They possess a wide range of phytobeneficial functions with diverse modes of action on plant development, nutritionand health (Ouinaet al., 2025).
+Several studies have demonstrated the presence and significance of Pseudomonas in the rhizosphere of plants such as banana, soybean, and maize (Lal, 2020; FAO et al., 2020).
+Fluorescent Pseudomonas is rhizobacteria engaged in cooperative interactions with plants.
+They possess a wide range of phytobeneficial functions with diverse modes of action on plant development, nutrition, and health (Ouinaet al., 2025).
 Their occurrence in earthworm casts collected from the investigated sites is therefore of agronomic interest for improving soil fertility.
 Thermotolerance testing of the ten Pseudomonas isolates obtained from casts revealed a low survival rate (10%) following heat treatment.
 This indicates limited heat tolerance, possibly related to the inability of Pseudomonas to form spores, among other factors (Iseppi et al., 2020).

-The enrichment of experimental soils with earthworm casts resulted in variations in both biological and physicochemical parameters, namely bacterial biomass, pHand titratable acidity.
+The enrichment of experimental soils with earthworm casts resulted in variations in both biological and physicochemical parameters, namely bacterial biomass, pH, and titratable acidity.
 During the first five days, microbial biomass increased, reflecting enhanced biological activity within the experimental substrates.
 Microbial biomass, composed primarily of bacteria and fungi, plays a central role in decomposing crop residues and organic matter in soils.
-This decomposition process releases essential nutrients such as nitrogen (N), potassium (K), phosphorus (P)and sulfur (S), which become available for plant uptake (FAO et al., 2020).
+This decomposition process releases essential nutrients such as nitrogen, potassium, phosphorus, and sulfur, which become available for plant uptake (FAO et al., 2020).
 A high microbial biomass is therefore a key indicator of a healthy soil ecosystem, where microorganisms drive nutrient cycling and decomposition processes.
 Among the experimental treatments, T5 and T10 exhibited the highest biomass levels on day 5, suggesting that these soil–cast mixtures contained the most favorable proportions of casts.
 According to Edwards & Arancon (2022), earthworm casts enhance microbial activity and soil fertility due to their nutrient richness and structural properties.

 4. Conclusion

 This study highlights the richness and diversity of fungal and bacterial communities in earthworm casts and surrounding soils from the investigated localities in Daloa.
 These matrices represent true microhabitats conducive to the establishment of organized, diverse and functionally active microbial communities.
-The presence of agronomically relevant fungi such as Aspergillus, Trichoderma and Neurospora, along with Pseudomonas spp. strains in earthworm casts, underscores their potential role in pathogen biocontrol and soil health improvement.
+The presence of agronomically relevant fungi such as Aspergillus, Trichoderma, and Neurospora, along with Pseudomonas spp. strains in earthworm casts, underscores their potential role in pathogen biocontrol and soil health improvement.
 The experimental soil–cast substrates T5 and T10, characterized by the highest microbial biomasses (3.4 × 105 CFU/g and 2.5 × 105 CFU/g respectively), emerged as the most effective mixtures with optimal cast proportions.
 Thus, earthworm casts should not be regarded merely as residues, but rather as essential agents of soil regeneration and microbial ecosystem stimulation, contributing to the sustainability of agricultural production.

 DISCLAIMER (ARTIFICIAL INTELLIGENCE)